1994 Stanley Cup playoffs: (4) Boston Bruins vs. (5) Montreal Canadiens

 The Boston Bruins entered the playoffs as the fourth seed in the Eastern Conference with 97 points.
 The Montreal Canadiens earned 96 points during the regular season to finish fifth overall in the Eastern Conference.
-This was the twenty-eighth playoff meeting between these two rivals, with Montreal winning twenty-two of the previous twenty-seven series.
+This was the twenty-eighth playoff meeting between these two rivals, with Montreal winning twenty-one of the previous twenty-seven series.
 This was also the tenth time in eleven years these two team had met in the playoffs.
 They last met in the 1992 Adams Division Finals, which Boston won in a four-game sweep.
 Montreal won the season series earning six of ten points during this year's five game regular season series.
-Game six was the final playoff game in the Montreal Forum.
+Game six was the final playoff game played at the Montreal Forum.

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Detroit Red Wings vs. (8) San Jose Sharks

 The Detroit Red Wings entered the playoffs as the Western Conference regular season champions with 100 points.
 The San Jose Sharks earned 82 points during the regular season to finish eighth overall in the Western Conference.
 This was the first playoff meeting between these two teams.
 The Sharks made their first appearance in the Stanley Cup playoffs in their third season since entering the league in the 1991–92 season.
 The most recent team to represent the San Francisco Bay Area prior to this was the Oakland Seals, who lost in the Stanley Cup Quarterfinals in 1970.
 Detroit won three of the four games in this year's regular season series.
+The Sharks shocked the top-seeded Red Wings in seven games, becoming the first eighth-seeded team in North American sports history to defeat a number one seed.
+Jamie Baker scored the game-winning goal with 6:35 left in the third period of game 7 to pull off the historic upset.